Cosmian/kms/documentation/docs/cli/main_commands.md

 `--key-id [-k] <KEY_ID>` The symmetric key unique identifier.
 If not specified, tags should be specified

+`--data-encryption-algorithm [-d] <DATA_ENCRYPTION_ALGORITHM>` The data encryption algorithm.
+If not specified, aes-gcm is used

+Possible values:  `"chacha20-poly1305", "aes-gcm", "aes-xts", "aes-gcm-siv"` [default: `"aes-gcm"`]

+`--key-encryption-algorithm [-e] <KEY_ENCRYPTION_ALGORITHM>` The optional key encryption algorithm used to encrypt the data encryption key.

+Possible values:  `"chacha20-poly1305", "aes-gcm", "aes-xts", "aes-gcm-siv", "rfc5649"`

 `--tag [-t] <TAG>` Tag to use to retrieve the key when no key id is specified.
 To specify multiple tags, use the option multiple times

 `--output-file [-o] <OUTPUT_FILE>` The encrypted output file path

+`--nonce [-n] <NONCE>` Optional nonce/IV (or tweak for XTS) as a hex string.
+If not provided, a random value is generated

-`--authentication-data [-a] <AUTHENTICATION_DATA>` Optional authentication data.
-This data needs to be provided back for decryption
+`--authentication-data [-a] <AUTHENTICATION_DATA>` Optional additional authentication data as a hex string.
+This data needs to be provided back for decryption.
+This data is ignored with XTS